 In recent years, there has been growing awareness of privacy issues associated with persistent third-party cookies, leading to increased scrutiny and efforts to restrict their use by web browsers and regulatory authorities.
 That’s the way the cookie crumbles.

-Many browsers offer features to block or limit the use of third-party cookies, and there have been calls for stricter regulations to protect user privacy online.
+To protect your privacy, you can block or limit third-party cookies in your browser settings, or choose to clear cookies regularly.
+Most modern browsers offer features to block or limit the use of third-party cookies, and there have been calls for stricter regulations to protect user privacy online.

-Deeper dive: What is cache?
+What is cache?

-From the French for ‘hidden’, cache is pronounced “cash” — like the coins hiding under your sofa cushions.
+From the French for hidden, cache is pronounced “cash” — like the coins hiding under your sofa cushions.

 Why would you want to clear your cache?